Elwenor/Blackhole-LLM/README.md

 My Blackhole-LLM architecture stands out with the following innovations:

-  * **Innovative Tokenizer**: A custom extension of `GPT2TokenizerFast`, designed for efficient handling of numerical data, mathematical symbols, and structured input.
+  * **Innovative Tokenizer (BlackholeTokenizer)**: A custom extension of `PreTrainedTokenizerFast`, designed for efficient handling of numerical data, mathematical symbols, and structured input.
 It focuses on reducing vocabulary size while preserving semantic precision.
   * **Dual Embedding Architecture**: A unique approach to data embedding that combines traditional textual embeddings with advanced numerical embeddings.
 This allows the model to gain a deeper understanding of both linguistic and quantitative contexts.
   * **Modular Design**: The project is designed as a collection of independent yet closely integrated modules (`tokenizer`, `embedding`, `nova`), facilitating development, testing, and future expansion.
   * **Focus on Numerical Data and Mathematics**: The architecture is optimized from the ground up for processing numerical data, making it ideal for applications requiring precise mathematical reasoning.